 Salute to the Military is our annual opening night ceremony, December 14, of Nutcracker that celebrates and thanks all military members and branches for their service.

 This moving entre into the program features the Manassas Ballet Theatre Orchestra playing the National Anthem and a medley of all the service anthems, bagpipes playing “Amazing Grace” from the second balcony, a color guard, and the introduction of our honoree of the year.

-Active duty military, veterans and first responders are invited to attend at no charge, with accompanying tickets offered at 20% off.
+Active duty military, veterans and first responders are invited to attend at no charge, by using the code SERVICE, with accompanying tickets offered at 20% off.

 Salute to the Military is made possible by a generous grant from Dominion Energy.